 Chiropractic care has received mixed reviews from physicians and surgeons.
 Those that look down upon the adjustments feel that there are better, more westernized methods to restore a person’s neck and/or back health (surgery/medication).
 However, studies have shown that it does help people feel better.
 The European Spine Journal published the findings from a clinical trial which showed that chiropractic adjustments resulted in a 72% success rate in treating sciatica and related symptoms.
 In a study by the National Center for Complementary and Alternative Medicine to test the effectiveness of different approaches for treating mechanical neck pain, 272 people were divided into three groups that received either spinal manipulative therapy from a chiropractor, pain medication or exercise recommendations.
 The study lasted 12 weeks and at its conclusion, 57% of the people that were treated by the chiropractor reported feeling better and in less pain.
 That number, when compared to the 33% in the medication group, is staggering.

 Compensation After an Accident

 If you have suffered a neck or back injury as a result of an auto accident, you may be entitled to compensation for your medical treatment, including your chiropractic care.
 By pursuing a personal injury claim, you can seek damages not only for direct medical expenses (things such as hospitalization, doctor visits, and physical therapy/ongoing treatment costs) but also ancillary expenses as well as lost wages for periods of time you were unable to work due to your injuries and/or subsequent treatment.

 At the Law Firm of Jeremy Rosenthal, we understand how frustrating and painful neck and back injuries can be and appreciate the significant physical and financial difficulties that can result.
-To begin the process of obtaining compensation for your injuries and the associated costs, contact our accident attorneys at 303.825.2223.
+To begin the process of obtaining compensation for your injuries and the associated costs, contact our accident attorneys in Denver at 303.825.2223.